 (Any Combination of Voices) and Optional Percussion (Djembe or Congas)

 New to the Carl Fischer catalog, prolific composer Andrea Ramsey presents a traditional Christmas Gospel melody for SSA a cappella with percussion.
 A great holiday concert or festival selection, this choral allows for numerous solo/small group opportunities throughout.
 Your students will love to sing this song!
-Junior high and above.
+Middle School and above.
 Duration: 3:42